 On starting, XPL creates a

 ~/.config/xpl folder where configuration files and converted spectrum files will be stored.
-To launch xpl, just select it from your applications menu.
+To start xpl, just select it from you application menu.
 Alternatively, run it as a module:

 $ python3 -m xpl